Whitstable, Kent – 18 Things To Do Guide + Photos 2024

 Home to one of the world’s oldest steam engines (The Invicta), the Whitstable Community Museum and Gallery is a small but perfectly formed attraction where you can learn about Whitstable’s rich oyster history, ship building and fishing, plus a small section on former famous local resident Peter Cushing, who lived in Whitstable for almost four decades.

 The Community Museum & Gallery is open year round Thursday to Saturday from 10.30am to 4.30pm and also during school school holidays Wednesday to Saturday 10.30am to 4.30pm.
-Admission costs £3 per adult as at summer 2023.
+Admission costs £3 per adult as of summer 2024 plus £2 concessions and £1 for students.

 Address: 5A Oxford Street, CT5 1DB